aamaya05/aamaya05/README.md

 ## Technical Expertise

-I have hands-on experience in programming languages such as Java, JavaScript, Typescript, C#, HTML5, CSS3, and SQL.
+I have hands-on experience in programming languages such as Java, JavaScript, Typescript, C# and SQL.

 <!---